mff-uk/dataspecer/applications/conceptual-model-editor/docs/concepts-catalog.md

 -   remove: `🗑` removes the concept from the model, works only with concepts from [local models](./models.md#list-of-models)
 -   expand: `expand` loads/removes the surroundings of the concept, works only with concepts from [sgov](./models.md#list-of-models)
 -   create a profile: `🧲` creates a [profile](./profiles.md) of the concept, works with all models.
 The concept will placed to one of the local models you have opened up (you can decide).
 And yes, an avocado, felt like it added a novelty factor to our app

+### Creating a new class

+You can also create new classes in the concepts catalog.
+It is possible only for [local models](./models.md#local-model) though.
+This opens up the [create class dialog](./dialogs.md#create-class-dialog), you provide all necessary information about the class and it gets created.